programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 In order to process the textual data with clustering algorithms, we need to convert the texts into vectors.
 For this purpose, we are using the scikit-learn implementation of [TF-IDF vectorization](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html).
 For a good introduction to how TF-IDF works, see this [great tutorial by Melanie Walsh](https://melaniewalsh.github.io/Intro-Cultural-Analytics/Text-Analysis/TF-IDF-Scikit-Learn.html).

+### *Optional Step*: Lemmatization

-As an optional step, I have implemented a function called `lemmatizeAbstracts()` that lemmatizes the abstracts.
-Since we are not interested in stylistic similarities between the abstracts, this might reduce the overall amount of features (words) in our dataset.
-As part of the function, we also clean the text of all punctuation and other noise such as brackets, etc. In the following part, we are only working with the lemmatized version of the abstracts.
-However, you can also continue using the original texts.
+As an optional step, I have implemented a function called `lemmatizeAbstracts()` that lemmatizes the abstracts using [spaCy](https://spacy.io/).
+Since we are not interested in stylistic similarities between the abstracts, this step helps to reduce the overall amount of features (words) in our dataset.
+As part of the lemmatization function, we also clean the text of all punctuation and other noise such as brackets.
+In the following analysis, we will continue working with the lemmatized version of the abstracts.
+However, you can also keep using the original texts and skip the lemmatization, although this might lead to different results.

 ```Python
 # lemmatization (optional step)